makrai/notes/merill2010-param-norm-grow.md

 * parameters do not converge to a finite local minimum during GD training
   * the once conventional wisdom challenged
-  * A simple case where generalization properties of GD is matrix factorization (Gunasekar+ 2017; Arora+ 2019; Razin and Cohen, 2020).
-It has been observed
+  * A simple case for generalization properties of GD is matrix factorization (Gunasekar+ 2017; Arora+ 2019; Razin and Cohen, 2020)
-    * deep matrix factorization leads to lowrank matrix solutions
+    * deep matrix factorization leads to low-rank matrix solutions
     * Razin and Cohen (2020) argued theoretically that this bias of GD cannot be explained as an implicit regularizer minimizing some norm
       * cases where all parameter norms diverge during GD